Skip to product information

 Tax included.
 Shipping calculated at checkout.

-THE EDITIO PRINCEPS OF THE MASORAH AND THE SOURCE TEXT FOR THE KING JAMES BIBLE.
+THE EDITIO PRINCEPS OF THE MASORAH AND THE SOURCE TEXT FOR THE OLD TESTAMENT OF THE KING JAMES BIBLE.

 THE MOST IMPORTANT HEBREW BIBLE EVER PRINTED, THE FOUNDATION FOR ALMOST ALL SUBSEQUENT TRANSLATIONS UP TO 1937, INCLUDING THE KING JAMES VERSION.
 A MAGNIFICENT EXAMPLE IN VERY FINE BINDINGS BY THE GREATEST FRENCH BOOKBINDER OF THE 20TH CENTURY.